Call-for-Code/Solution-Starter-Kit-Water-2021/README.md

 #### Tutorials

-- [Build a Water Quality Dashboard with GeoJSON and Node-RED]() - Display USGS Watershed maps on a Node-RED Dashboard with Water Quality Reports.
-Query the watershed area maps of the Ridgewood, NJ and Atlanta, GA watershed using the USGS Hydro Network-Linked Data Index and plot the water basins and rivers on a Node-RED Dashboard.
+- [Build a water quality dashboard with GeoJSON and Node-RED]() - Display USGS watershed maps on a Node-RED dashboard with water quality reports.
+Query the watershed area maps of the Ridgewood, New Jersey and Atlanta, Georgia watersheds using the USGS Hydro Network-Linked Data Index, and plot the water basins and rivers on a Node-RED dashboard.
 - [Building integrations with event-driven flows or flows for APIs](https://developer.ibm.com/tutorials/building-integrations-with-app-connect/) - Learn how to create a fully integrated application using IBM App Connect.
 IBM App Connect, which is a key component of the IBM Cloud Pak for Integration platform (and available for free on IBM Cloud as a SaaS offering), showcases the agility of integrating applications on the cloud.
 - [Analyzing geospatial environment data]() skdjfslkdj